Dig this… this post is sponsored and includes affiliate links, but opinions are my own and 110% “pawthentic”!

 - Adjust the water temperature.
 You’ll want to make sure that the water is warm, but not hot.
 Aim for the temperature you’d use if you were bathing a baby.

 - Now it’s time to lather up.
 Add shampoo and gently work it in.
-If you’re using FoamCare Shampoo, just 2-3 sprays is usually enough.
+If you’re using FoamCare Shampoo, just 2-3 sprays are usually enough.

 - Rinse thoroughly.